Bring It On: The Musical

 Bring It On: The Musical is a musical with music by Tom Kitt and Lin-Manuel Miranda, lyrics by Amanda Green and Miranda, and book by Jeff Whitty.
 The musical, loosely based on the 2000 film of the same name written by Jessica Bendinger, focuses on the competitive world of cheerleading and over-the-top team rivalries.

 The musical premiered at the Alliance Theatre in Atlanta, Georgia in January 2011.
 The cast included Amanda Lea LaVergne as Campbell, Adrienne Warren as Danielle, Nick Blaemire as Randall, Ryann Redmond as Bridget, and "award-winning competitive cheerleaders from across the country".
 A national tour of the musical played in major U.S. cities from November 2011 to June 2012.

 The touring stage production began previews on Broadway in July 2012 at the St. James Theatre, before opening for a limited engagement on August 1, 2012, to December 30, 2012.

 Summary

 Act One

 On her last day of junior year, Campbell Davis prays to be named the captain of the Truman High School cheerleading squad ("What I Was Born to Do").
 She gets the job, and her first duty is to replace the graduating members.
-Campbell's boyfriend, Stephen calms her down with a song the two of them made to ease her from her new stress as captain. ("Happy Kitties) Her friend Skylar looks forward to tryouts ("Tryouts").
+Campbell's boyfriend, Steven calms her down with a song the two of them made to ease her from her new stress as captain ("Happy Kitties").
+Her friend Skylar looks forward to tryouts ("Tryouts").
 Other members of the squad include Kylar, Skylar's all-time follower, and Steven - Campbell's cute and worshipping boyfriend.
 Nerdy, chubby outcast Bridget doesn't make the cut, but Campbell takes a risk on adorable sophomore Eva.
-As the rest of the squad heads off to celebrate, Campbell reflects on the difficulties to come and dreams of "One Perfect Moment" ("One Perfect Moment").
+As the rest of the squad heads off to celebrate, Campbell reflects on the difficulties to come and dreams of "One Perfect Moment".